 If you want to see your New Year’s resolution come to pass, start by nourishing your body.
 Motivate your body with a daily source of energy from a probiotic beverage like InnergyBiotic.

-According to Dr. Darren Weissman, a holistic physician and chiropractor and developer of the world-renowned LifeLine Technique, “When we focus on what we do not want anymore, what we want to get away from, what we want to fix – when we are focusing in that way, that ultimately perpetuates the same pattern.”
+Dr. Darren Weissman, a holistic physician and developer of the LifeLine Technique, says focusing on what we don’t want perpetuates the same pattern.

 In other words: What we focus on grows.

 Building Your Success One Step at a Time

 When it comes to resolutions, intentions, and change, Dr. Weissman suggests asking what he calls the Truth Question.

 “A Truth Question acknowledges and honors through observation where we are at with discernment rather than judgment.”

 “The Truth Question is fundamental for real change, rather than short-term change.”

 The Truth Question asks if we’d willingly choose a situation where we’re unhappy.
 Nobody wants to suffer, so why do we?

 It’s linked to our subconscious mind.
 Dr. Weissman says when we’re not choosing, we’re reacting based on old beliefs and childhood patterns.